gwaldron/osgearth/docs/source/startup.rst

     * Minizip_ - ZIP file extractor; include this if you want to read KMZ files.

     * V8_ - Google's JavaScript engine.
+Include this if you're a Windows user and you want to embed JavaScript code in your earth files.
+Get the latest version.

-Include this if you want to embed JavaScript code in your earth files.
+    * JavaScriptCore_ - Apple's JavaScript engine.
+Include this if you're an OSX or IOS user and you want to embed JavaScript code in your earth files.

+    * QT_ - Cross-platform UI framework.
+Point the ``QT_QMAKE_EXECUTABLE`` CMake variable
+      to the ``qmake.exe`` you want to use and CMake will populate all the other QT variables.

 **Optional: get pre-built dependencies**